 How much of our wishes and lives are we pushing on our children?
 Is being the very best what they should be striving for?
 I found myself contemplating my own children and how I’m raising them.
 Isn’t that the best part of a good book?

 When the story hits so close to home that it leaves you contemplating your life, your children, and your purpose in the world.
-I can’t recommend this book enough.
-It’s highly entertaining and, quite frankly, a must-read for the parents of the world.
+I can’t recommend this book about motherhood enough.
+It’s highly entertaining and, quite frankly, a must-read for the parents.

 January 2020 Reese Witherspoon Book Club Pick